Image 1 of 1

 It also improves glucose metabolism, which is closely tied to cholesterol levels.

-Rich in carnosic acid and antioxidants, rosemary improves fat metabolism and circulation.
+Carnosic acid and other antioxidants improve fat metabolism and circulation.

 Studies in Journal of Medicinal Food found rosemary extract lowers plasma cholesterol and liver fat.